nirae/42_slot_checker/README.md

 To send with `telegram`, you need a bot.
 [How to create a telegram bot?](https://fr.jeffprod.com/blog/2017/creer-un-bot-telegram/)

-Don't forget to talk to your bot one first time /!\
+:warning: Don't forget to talk to your bot one first time :warning:

 You need the `token` of your bot, and **your** `chat_id` To find your `chat_id`, initiate a conversation with the telegram bot @chatid_echo_bot